wordofwarning/wordofwarning.org/current/2025-worksahead/index.md

 Tickets: will be available <a href="https://contactmcr.com" target="_blank">online via Contact</a> in mid-April.

-Times: Thursday 15 May and Friday 16 May 2025, 7.30pm each night (a double bill with an interval, ends *about* 9pm).
+Times: Thursday 15 and Friday 16 May 2025, 7.30pm each night (a double bill with an interval, ends *about* 9pm).

 Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a>, Oxford Rd, Manchester M15 6JA.